jakob-schuster/matchbox-docs/content/reference/types.md

 if read is [_ row.seq _] for row in rows =>
     read |> file('trimmed.fq')
 ```

+We do this so that, if a user loads a CSV and tries to access a field which doesn't exist in their particular CSV, *matchbox* can give them a type error.

 <!-- ```matchbox
 # NumPair is declared as an alias